albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 The question isn't whether constitutional machinery needs updating.
 The question is whether we modernize it methodically with safeguards and tested methods, or wait for crisis-driven improvisation.

-The standard for evaluating any reform proposal is not whether it produces a perfect system.
-Every electoral mechanism introduces strategic frictions and mathematical tradeoffs.
-The standard is whether a proposal's documented tradeoffs are less damaging than the documented failures of the system it replaces.
-That comparative standard -- not idealized models of democracy -- governs every design decision in this document.

 The Federal Elections Modernization Act (FEMA) is scheduled maintenance -- nothing more, nothing less.
 All subsequent references to FEMA use "the Act."

 The Act delivers this modernization on a human timescale.
 Rather than defer reform impacts to a distant 25-year horizon, the accelerated implementation architecture achieves cube root compliance within approximately 14 years -- three presidential terms.
 Members who vote for the Act will see results during their careers.
 Voters will experience tangible improvements in representation quality within a single political generation.